NOOSPHERE-EXISTS/963/index.md

 # Noosphere Exists and The Currency of Reason

 We define a new currency: **XOO**—a currency of reason, truth, non-greed, and trust.
-Its function is to make truth omnipresent, and serve humanity.
+Its function is to make truth omnipresent, and serve humanity. **XOO** is meant to be a symbol of shared purpose.
+A value that rewards patience, conviction, and understanding; above all love for each other.

 **XOO** grows organically, through increasing recognition of its value.